ermiasgelaye/Mental-Health-Predictor/README.md

    - **Mental health services accessibility**: potential work interference, easiness to take a medical leave, insurance options, welfare benefits offered by employers, etc.
    - **Organizational cultures in the workplace in terms of openness about mental health**: easiness to discuss about mental health among co-workers, fear of negative consequences caused by disclosure, etc.

-This is the detailed factor list directly obtained from this survey dataset's [notebook here](https://www.kaggle.com/osmi/mental-health-in-tech-survey/home):
+This is the detailed factor list **directly obtained* from this survey dataset's [notebook here](https://www.kaggle.com/osmi/mental-health-in-tech-survey/home):
  <img src="Image/data_map.png" height="500" width="900" />

-### Dataset 2
+### Data Source 2
 We have obtained the macro-socio-economic factors from the [World Bank’s World Development Indicators database](https://databank.worldbank.org/source/world-development-indicators).
 This dataset looks into 246 countries of low- or middle- or high-income levels across the continents.

 The **selected factors** include: